denisos/dos-components/README.md

 # dos-components
-Custom component library I built using
+Custom component library I built using tech below.
+Deployed to npm so can be installed and used in your app.

 In most cases its better to theme & customize a pre-built such as material design than build your own from scratch (because it's a lot of effort).
 But I wanted to use this as a learning opportunity and build out my own component library and reuse in my apps.